masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ## How [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) works

 An application based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) is both a producer and a consumer at the same time:
-- when an entity is created/updated/deleted (e.g. calling [SaveChanges](https://learn.microsoft.com/en-us/ef/core/saving/basic) the provider will invoke the right producer to store a new record in the right topic of the Apache Kafka cluster
+- when an entity is created/updated/deleted (e.g. calling [SaveChanges](https://learn.microsoft.com/en-us/ef/core/saving/basic)) the provider will invoke the right producer to store a new record in the right topic of the Apache Kafka cluster
-- then the consumer subscribed will be informed about this new record and will store it back: this seams unuseful till now, but it will be more clear later
+- then the consumer subscribed will be informed about this new record and will store it back: this seems not useful till now, but it will be more clear later

 Apache Kafka cluster is used as:
 1. a central routing for data changes in [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) based applications.